signalfx/splunk-otel-java/matrix/README.md

 ```
 This will build the docker image `oracle/weblogic:12.2.1.4-developer`

+Now, when the Base WebLogic Image is built, you can run `./gradlew weblogicImage-12.2.1.4-jdkdeveloper` to build the
+image with the test app deployed which can be used by SmokeTests.

 #### WebLogic 14
 Follow these instructions and build _developer_ (`-d` flag) image of
 [WebLogic 14.1.1.0](https://github.com/oracle/docker-images/tree/master/OracleWebLogic/dockerfiles/14.1.1.0)